Icinga/icingaweb2-module-director/doc/70-REST-API.md

 More
 ----

-Currently we do not handle Last-Modified und ETag headers.
+Currently, we do not handle Last-Modified und ETag headers.
 This would involve some work, but could be a cool feature.
 Let us know your ideas!

 Sample scenario